 Global research indicates that the battle between Amazon and Walmart is having a ripple effect across the entire grocery industry.
 Grocery retailers that operated profitably with only physical stores are scrambling to meet the growing demand for digital interaction.
 As more consumers experience e-commerce, they are choosing brands that provide the most convenience over their regular grocery provider.
 For grocers, the stakes have never been higher.

 During the recent Shoptalk conference in Las Vegas, the topic of digital transformation for grocery retailers was of special interest.
-Speakers highlighted strategies they recommend grocery retailer companies to pursue, including:
+Speakers highlighted strategies they recommend grocery retailer companies pursue, including:

 - Go BIG when it comes digital with a focus on reducing complexity.
 Executives lamented the fact they chose to build their own digital/e-commerce platform resulting in limited capabilities and poor customer experience.
-These complexities can be reduced by purchasing or leasing a digital platform designed specifically to the needs of grocery retailers.
+These complexities can be reduced by purchasing or leasing a digital platform designed specifically for the needs of grocery retailers.

 - Personalization matters.
 Baby boomers, Millennials and Generation Z all have different behaviors and requirements.
 Grocery retailers must master personalization and content.
 Read our article on winning online grocery personalization strategies that grocers need to adopt to win in the modern ecosystem.

 - Supply chains designed for physical grocery retailing do not meet the needs of e-commerce customers.
-Retailers must invest in designing and implementing omni-channel supply chains.
+Retailers must invest in designing and implementing omnichannel supply chains.

-Based on my experience, grocery retailers that maintain a “we built it” mindset for technology, especially digital and e-commerce, and who believe they can bend and twist their physical supply chains to meet their omni-channel needs, are doomed for failure.
-Now, more than ever, grocery retailers must take steps to reduce complexity within their technology platforms and digital needs, invest in their supply chains and personalize the shopping experience.
+Based on my experience, grocery retailers that maintain a “we built it” mindset for technology, especially digital and e-commerce, and who believe they can bend and twist their physical supply chains to meet their omnichannel needs, are doomed for failure.
+Now, more than ever, grocery retailers must take steps to reduce complexity within their technology platforms and digital needs, invest in their supply chains, and personalize the shopping experience.
 Success is never guaranteed, but grocery retailers that fail to heed this advice may fail.

 Enjoyed this blog post?
 Then you might like these resources: